A Productivity App That Actually Works for ADHD

 Why that does not work

 Every workaround requires executive function to maintain.
 If you had enough executive function to maintain a system, you would not need the system in the first place.
+ADHD productivity comes from reducing decisions, not adding them.
 The tool needs to do the heavy lifting.
 It needs to create tasks for you, plan your day for you, remind you gently, and not punish you when you miss a day.
+That is what makes the best ADHD apps different from generic task managers.

 How Mursa solves this